jhpyle/docassemblecli/README.md

-With `dawatchinstall --playground` constantly running, then after you save a YAML file on your local machine, it will be available for testing on your server within a fraction of a second.
+With `dawatchinstall --playground` constantly running, then after you save a YAML file on your local machine, it will be available for testing on your server very quickly.

+To exit `dawatchinstall`, type Ctrl-c.

 To use this, both `dawatchinstall` and `dainstall` need to be in your path; if it is not, you will need to edit the `dawatchinstall` script